 If you are very active or did intense aerobic activities before becoming pregnant, you may be able to keep up your workouts, as long as your doctor says it’s safe.
-Before beginning — or continuing — any exercise regimen talk to your doctor first.
+Before beginning — or continuing — any exercise routine, talk to your doctor.

-Exercising during pregnancy has been shown to be extremely beneficial.
+Exercising during pregnancy has been shown to be very beneficial.
 Regular exercise can help:

 - prevent excess weight gain

 - reduce pregnancy-related problems, like back pain, swelling, and constipation